burcuku/home/_pages/about.md

 <span style="color:#000080">**Looking for a motivated PhD student to work on model checking and software testing for blockchain systems.
 [Reach me](mailto:b.ozkan@tudelft.nl) with a motivation letter if you are interested.**</span>

+* [Apr'23] I’m excited to share that I’ve received an Amazon Research Award for my proposal "Coverage-directed randomized testing of distributed systems".
+More about the program on the [Amazon Science website](https://www.amazon.science/research-awards/program-updates/79-amazon-research-awards-recipients-announced).

+* [Apr'23] The deadline for the scholarship for [Verification Mentoring Workshop (VMW)'23](http://www.i-cav.org/2023/workshops/mentoring/), we co-organize together with Ankush Desai, Eric Koskinen, Marijana Lazic, and Matteo Sammartino, is extended to May 5th!
+VMW'23 will be co-located with the Int.
+Conf. on [Computer Aided Verification (CAV)'23](http://www.i-cav.org/2023/) in Paris, France, in July 17-22, 2023.

+* I will serve in the PCs of [OOPSLA'24](http://www.wikicfp.com/cfp/program?id=2270&%20Languages) and [ASPLOS'24](https://asplos-conference.org/).

-* The call for papers for the [ACM SIGPLAN Erlang Workshop'23](https://icfp23.sigplan.org/home/erlang-2023#Call-for-Papers), we co-chair together with Kiko Fernandez-Reyes, is now open.
+* [Apr'23] The call for papers for the [ACM SIGPLAN Erlang Workshop'23](https://icfp23.sigplan.org/home/erlang-2023#Call-for-Papers), we co-chair together with Kiko Fernandez-Reyes, is open.
 Submissions related to Erlang, Elixir, Lisp Flavored Erlang, and topics in functional, concurrent, and distributed programming are welcome and encouraged!

-* Our paper [Randomized Testing of Byzantine Fault Tolerant Algorithms](https://2023.splashcon.org/details/splash-2023-oopsla/27/Randomized-Testing-of-Byzantine-Fault-Tolerant-Algorithmsh) with Levin N. Winter, Florena Buse, Daan de Graaf, and Klaus von Gleissenthall has been accepted to [OOPSLA'23](ttps://2023.splashcon.org/track/splash-2023-oopsla)!

 <!-- * Here's a [link to the ligthning talk](https://www.youtube.com/watch?v=jQ-j783ALMY) for our [ASPLOS'23](https://asplos-conference.org/) paper ["Probabilistic Concurrency Testing for Weak Memory Programs"](https://dl.acm.org/doi/10.1145/3575693.3575729).
 More at the conference talk!  -->